-We record intangible assets at cost.
+We record intangible assets at cost, less accumulated amortization.
 Amortization of intangible assets is provided over the estimated useful lives, which can range from 3 to 15 years, on either a straight-line basis or as revenue is generated by the asset.